Snapshot of Baylor University Medical Center

-Baylor University Medical Center at Dallas (Baylor Dallas) is a nationally recognized, faith-based, not-for-profit hospital that cares for more than 300,000 people each year.
+Baylor University Medical Center is a nationally recognized, faith-based, not-for-profit hospital that cares for more than 300,000 people each year.
 In 1903, the hospital opened with 25 beds; today it is a major patient care, teaching and research center for the Southwest.
-Baylor Dallas has 952 licensed beds and serves as the flagship hospital of Baylor Scott & White Health – North Texas.
+Baylor University Medical Center has 914 licensed beds and serves as the flagship hospital of Baylor Scott & White Health – North Texas.

 Honors Earned: Baylor University Medical Center

-Dallas Child magazine recognized Baylor Dallas as the reader’s choice for the "Best Place to Have a Baby” again in 2016.
+- Dallas Child magazine recognized Baylor University Medical Center as the reader’s choice for the "Best Place to Have a Baby” again in 2020.

 Centers of Excellence

-Baylor Dallas is home to more than 20 specialty centers that are designed to treat a range of medical conditions.
+Baylor University Medical Center is home to more than 20 specialty centers that are designed to treat a range of medical conditions.
 Following are highlights:

 Heart and Vascular Services

-Heart and vascular services are offered to patients at both Baylor Dallas and Baylor Jack and Jane Hamilton Heart and Vascular Hospital – the first North Texas hospital dedicated solely to the care and treatment of heart and vascular patients.
-Baylor Dallas’ Heart and Vascular Institute, in partnership with Baylor Scott & White Research Institute, coordinates more than 50 research studies involving cardiac surgery, cardiology, cardiac and vascular intervention, electrophysiology, vascular surgery and cardiovascular disease prevention.
-Baylor Dallas was also the nation’s first hospital to receive the Gold Seal of Approval™ from The Joint Commission for the Ventricular Assist Device (VAD) program.
+Heart and vascular services are offered to patients at both Baylor University Medical Center and Baylor Scott & White Heart and Vascular Hospital – the first North Texas hospital dedicated solely to the care and treatment of heart and vascular patients.
+Baylor University Medical Center’ Heart and Vascular Institute, in partnership with Baylor Scott & White Research Institute, coordinates more than 50 research studies involving cardiac surgery, cardiology, cardiac and vascular intervention, electrophysiology, vascular surgery and cardiovascular disease prevention.
+Baylor University Medical Center was also the nation’s first hospital to receive the Gold Seal of Approval™ from The Joint Commission for the Ventricular Assist Device (VAD) program.

 Annette C. and Harold C. Simmons Transplant Institute

-The transplant program at Baylor Dallas is a national leader in solid organ transplantation and, in partnership with the program at Baylor Scott & White All Saints Medical Center – Fort Worth, is one of only three programs worldwide to have performed more than 4,000 adult liver transplants.
+The transplant program at Baylor University Medical Center is a national leader in solid organ transplantation and, in partnership with the program at Baylor Scott & White All Saints Medical Center – Fort Worth, is one of only three programs worldwide to have performed more than 4,000 adult liver transplants.
 Since the program’s inception in 1984, transplant surgeons on the medical staff have performed more than 11,000 transplants, including liver, kidney, pancreas, heart and lung, small bowel, and blood and marrow transplants.
-Through Baylor’s transplant research program, physicians participate in more than 120 transplantation research protocols.
-In fact, many of the medications used as standard therapy today are a result of research conducted at Baylor Dallas.
+Through Baylor Scott & White’s transplant research program, physicians participate in more than 120 transplantation research protocols.
+In fact, many of the medications used as standard therapy today are a result of research conducted at Baylor University Medical Center.

 Digestive Disease Services